limshoonkit/WFGY/Avatar/eval/README.md

 5. what is hard control
 6. what counts as accountability

-The eval layer answers a different class of questions:
+The Eval layer answers a different class of questions:

 1. what breaks under pressure
 2. what still holds under pressure